-- 5.1 By virtue of the Act, the IJB will be responsible for the planning of integrated services, which are set out at Annex 1 and Annex 2. - 5.2 The IJB is responsible for the operational oversight of integrated services and through the Chief Officer is responsible for the operational management of integrated services. - 5.3 The responsibilities of the IJB in relation to planning, monitoring and reporting on the delivery of integrated services on behalf of the Parties are as follows:
+5.1 By virtue of the Act, the IJB will be responsible for the planning of integrated Services, which are set out at Annex 1 and Annex 2.

+5.2 The IJB is responsible for the operational oversight of $\frac{1}{2}$ ntegrated $\frac{1}{2}$ ervices and through the Chief Officer who is responsible for the operational management of $\frac{1}{2}$ ntegrated $\frac{1}{2}$ ervices.

+5.3 The responsibilities of the IJB in relation to planning, monitoring and reporting on the delivery of $\frac{1}{2}$ integrated $\frac{1}{2}$ ervices on behalf of the Parties are as follows:

 - 5.3.1 The parties will delegate to the IJB those functions specified in Annexe 1 and Annexe 2.
-The Act then places duties on the IJB as to how it must discharge those functions the IJB will achieve this through the Strategic Plan. - 5.3.2 The IJB is responsible for preparing, implementing, monitoring and evaluating the Strategic Plan. - 5.3.3 The IJB is responsible for the planning of integrated Acute Services provided within Western Isles hospital, but NHS Western Isles will be responsible for the operational delivery of these services, and through the Nurse Director for the operational management of these services. - 5.3.4 The IJB will issue Directions to the Parties to deliver services in accordance with the Strategic Plan. - 5.3.5 The IJB will continue to monitor the performance of integrated services on an ongoing basis and adjust its directions as necessary in relation to performance. - 5.3.6 The IJB will make an annual report in line with s42 of the Act assessing the performance of the delivery of services against the Strategic Plan. - 5.4 NHS Western Isles and the Comhairle will ensure that their Officers work closely with and provide such information as may be required by the Chief Officer, and the IJB or its Committees to enable the planning, monitoring and delivery of integrated services. - 5.5 NHS Western Isles will ensure that the Nurse Director works closely with and provides such information as may be required by the Chief Officer or the IJB in respect of the delivery of Acute Services provided within Western Isles hospital, of which the IJB does not have operational oversight. - 5.6 Under s17 of the IJB Order, the IJB will create such Committees that it requires to assist it with the planning and delivery of integrated services.5 - 5.7 The Parties note the disestablishment of Community Health Partnerships in accordance with section 71 of the Act.
-The CHP will remain in place in an informal capacity until the integration arrangements are finalised, acting in an advisory capacity to assist the Health Board and local authority, who will remain legally accountable for delivery until the Integration Start Date.
+The Act then places duties on the IJB as to how it must discharge those functions - the IJB will achieve this through the Strategic Plan. - 5.3.2 The IJB is responsible for preparing, implementing, monitoring and evaluating the Strategic Plan.

+- 5.3.3 The IJB is responsible for the strategic planning of integrated Acute Services provided within Western Isles hospital, but NHS Western Isles will be responsible for the operational delivery and management of these services... - 5.3.4 The IJB will issue Directions to the Parties to deliver services in accordance with the Strategic Plan. - 5.3.5 The IJB will continue to monitor the performance of integrated Services on an ongoing basis and adjust its directions as necessary in relation to performance. - 5.3.6 The IJB will make an annual report in line with s42 of the Act assessing the performance of the delivery of services against the Strategic Plan.

+5.4 NHS Western Isles and the Comhairle will ensure that their Officers work closely with and provide such information as may be required by the Chief Officer, and the IJB or its Committees to enable the planning, monitoring and delivery of integrated services.

+5.5 NHS Western Isles will ensure that the Nurse Director works closely with and providesprovision of such such information as may be required by the Chief Officer or the IJB in respect of the delivery of delegated Acute Services provided within Western Isles hospital..., of which the IJB does not have operational oversight.

+5.6 Under s17 of the Integration Joint BoardJB Order, the IJB may create such Committees that it requires to assist it with the planning and delivery of iIntegrated sServices.5

+5.7 The Parties note the disestablishment of Community Health Partnerships in accordance with section 71 of the Act.
+The CHP will remain in place in an informal capacity until the integration arrangements are finalised, acting in an advisory capacity to assist the Health Board and local Commented [A2]: This is capitalised which suggests that it is defined in the document, but it isn't.
+If it isn't a generally understood term then it should either be defined or not capitalised.
+It occurs in 3 other places too.

+5 This is a matter for the IJB to determine, but might for example, include Scrutiny Committees to oversee delivery of the Outcomes and financial performance for as long as it considers these are required.
+The membership and operation of Committees of the IJB will be in accordance with the Integration Joint Boards Order.

+authority, who will remain legally accountable for delivery until the Integration Start Date remove.